stacks-network/docs/src/pages/mining.md

 [@page-reference | inline]
 | /stacks-blockchain/running-testnet-node

+If you want to learn more about the technical details of minig, please review the mining guide:

+[@page-reference | inline]
+| /stacks-blockchain/mining

 ## Running a miner

 First, we need to generate a keychain.
 With this keychain, we'll get some testnet BTC from a faucet, and then use that BTC to start mining.